datahub-project/datahub/docs/actions/events/metadata-change-log-event.md

 - [Intro to Metadata Model](/docs/modeling/metadata-model.md)

-You can also find a comprehensive list of Entities + Aspects of the Metadata Model under the **Metadata Modeling > Entities** section of the [official DataHub docs](/docs/).
+You can also find a comprehensive list of Entities + Aspects of the Metadata Model under the **Metadata Modeling > Entities** section of the <a href="https://datahubproject.io/docs">official DataHub docs</a>